SAS (TV station): News and current affairs

 In 2014, Seven News Adelaide won every single ratings weeknight against the rival Nine News Adelaide, but in 2015 started to lose some nights to Nine as Seven News as a whole suffered its worst ratings figures for over a decade.
 It clocked up 500 consecutive weekly ratings wins in March 2019, extending a streak which started in August 2006.

 In August 2019, Jane Doyle celebrated 30 years of reading the news on Seven.

 In November 2019, John Riddell announced his retirement and presented his last bulletin on 6 December.
 Doyle became solo presenter after Ridell's retirement.

 In June 2020, it was announced that Jessica Adamson and Tim Noonan were made redundant.
 The weekday 4pm bulletin was also retired with Melbourne's bulletin broadcast to the Adelaide market.
 Rosanna Mangiarelli replaced Adamson on weekends.
 The bulletin was later reinstated on 26 October, but the axing affected Seven News in the Adelaide ratings, and helped rival Nine News to close the afternoon and evening news gap with Seven ever since.

 In September 2022, it was announced that FIVEAA's Will Goodings will replace Mike Smithson to co-host weekends.

 In November 2022, it was announced that Jane Doyle would retire from television after more than three decades presenting 7NEWS Adelaide.
 Will Goodings and Rosanna Mangiarelli were announced as her replacement, commencing from January 2023.

-Fill-in presenters include Mike Smithson, Andrea Nicolas and Elspeth Hussey (News), Bruce Abernethy and Andrew Hayes (Sport) and Gertie Spurling and Casey Treloar (Weather).
+Fill-in presenters include Mike Smithson, Sarah Cumming, Gertie Spurling and Elspeth Hussey (News), Bruce Abernethy, Tom Wilson and Andrew Hayes (Sport) and Gertie Spurling, Emily Beaton and Hanni Howe (Weather).
 News updates are presented by presenters or fill-in presenters.

 As of 2020, Seven has remained South Australia's number one Adelaide news service for more than a decade.